GooseMod/OpenAsar/README.md

 ## Config
-You can configure OpenAsar by clicking the "OpenAsar"... version info in the bottom of your settings sidebar, which will open the config window.
+You can configure OpenAsar by clicking the "OpenAsar..." version info in the bottom of your settings sidebar, which will open the config window.